When is the best time to visit?

-The capital of Hungary, divided by the Danube into Buda (right bank) and Pest (left bank), is beautiful.
-Once upon a time, Budapest, along with Vienna, was the joint imperial capital of the Austro-Hungarian Hapsburg Empire.
+Budapest is the capital of Hungary, divided by the Danube into Buda (right bank) and Pest (left bank) used to be, along with Vienna, the joint imperial capital of the Austro-Hungarian Hapsburg Empire.
 Visitors fly to Budapest because the city caters for a variety of travellers, from architecture of historical significance, to over 100 hot springs, lakes, tournaments and a major music festival.

 Budapest has long, warm, humid summers and short, cold winters.
 The city averages more sunshine per year than any other European city, between April and the end of September, there are about ten hours of sun per day.
 Spring and autumn are beautiful here, as is the summer.
 Early April marks the beginning of spring, and by May the temperature can reach 21 degrees.
 Both spring and autumn are glorious in Budapest, with plenty to see and do.
 May through June and late August through September are the best times to find cheap flights to Budapest and visit as the weather is excellent.
 Summer can be quite warm and humid with temperatures in the high 20s.
 It stays warm until October.

 July and August are the peak season for visitors coming to Budapest.
 The city is hot and crowded and the lake region is mobbed.

 Mid-December is when it starts to get cold and many museums and tourist attractions close for the season.
 December through February temperatures are usually between -6 and 0.
 It snows frequently, but the snowfall is light, pick up a cheap flight to Budapest during these ties if you don’t mind the cold.

 Getting around Budapest

 Hungary’s capital is divided in two by the river, but both Buda and Pest are easy to get around.
 Buses, trams and trains are both affordable and dependable.
 The metro works on an "honour system".
 Validate your ticket when you board, or risk paying a large fine.
 (It’s not a risk worth taking.
 There are plenty of transport police and they’re strict when it comes to dishing out fines.)

 Budapest insider information